SaschaWillems/ModernVkTriangle/README.md

 This is very simple.
 We pass our application info and both the names and number of instance extensions that SFML gave us.
 Calling [`vkCreateInstance`](https://docs.vulkan.org/refpages/latest/refpages/source/vkCreateInstance.html) creates our instance.

 > **Note:** Most Vulkan functions can fail and as such have a return code of type [`VkResult`](https://docs.vulkan.org/refpages/latest/refpages/source/VkResult.html).
 We use a small inline function called `chk` to check that return code and in case of an error we exit the application.
-In a real world application you should do more sophisticated error handling.
+In a real-world application you should do more sophisticated error handling.

+## Queues

+@todo: Should use code to properly select a queue famile

 ## Device setup